adlnet/xAPI-Spec/xAPI.md

 The verb defines the action between actor and activity.
 It asserts what is done by the actor in relation to the activity.

-The Tin Can API does not specify any particular verbs, but rather defines how verbs are to be created.
-It is expected that verb lists exist for various communities of practice.
+The Experience API does not specify any particular verbs (except the reserved “http://adlnet.gov/expapi/verbs/voided"), but rather defines how verbs are to be created.
+It is expected that communities of practice will develop verbs they find useful and make them available to the general community for use.
 Verbs appear in statements as objects consisting of a URI and a set of display names.

 The Verb URI should identify the particular semantics of a word, not the word